6rent/MyTest/README.txt

 This is a test Readme.
-It was edited.
+Plain and simple.